lucashn/peakutils/docs/tutorial_a.rst

 -------------------------------------

 By using peakutils.indexes, we can get the indexes of the peaks from the data.
-Due to noise, it will be just a rough approximation.
+Due to the noise, it will be just a rough approximation.

 .. code:: python